Extending wavelet regularity beyond Gevrey classes: Abstract

 \section{Abstract}

-We construct a smooth orthonormal wavelet $\psi$ such that both $\psi$ and its Fourier transform $\widehat{\psi}$ belong to the extended Gevrey class $\mathcal{E}_{\sigma}(\mathbb{R})$ for $\sigma > 1$, providing an example that lies beyond all classical Gevrey classes.
+We present a general construction of smooth orthonormal wavelet $\psi$ which, together with its Fourier transform $\widehat{\psi}$ belongs to the extended Gevrey class $\mathcal{E}_{\sigma}(\mathbb{R})$ for $\sigma > 1$, providing an example that lies beyond all classical Gevrey classes.
 Our approach uses the idea of invariant cycles to extend the initial Lemari\'e-Meyer support of the low-pass filter $m_0$ from $ [-\frac{2\pi}{3}, \frac{2\pi}{3}]$ to $ [-\frac{4\pi}{5}, \frac{4\pi}{5}]$.
-This extension allows us to control the decay rate of $m_0$ near $\frac{2\pi}{3}$, which yields global decay estimates for $\psi$ and $\hat\psi$.
-In addition, the decay rates are described using special functions involving the Lambert W function, which plays an important role in our construction.
+This extension allows precise control of the the decay rate of $m_0$ near $\frac{2\pi}{3}$, which yields global decay estimates for $\psi$ and $\hat\psi$.
+In addition, the decay rates are described using special functions involving the Lambert $W$ function, which plays an important role in our construction.